laurabpaulsen/assignment-1-simple-image-search/README.md

 # Image search
 This repository holds the code for assignment 1 for visual analytics (S2023).
 A simple image search algorithm based on colour histograms is implemented to find the *n* most similar images to a given image.
+Additionally, a K-nearest neighbour algorithm is implemented.

 ## Description of the data
 The dataset is a collection of images of 17 different species of flowers.
 For each class the dataset holds 80 images.
 For more information about the dataset, follow this [link](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/).